Restoration & Recovery is always looking for motivated individuals to join our team.

 The position will pay a modest base salary and potential bonus.
 We are looking for an individual with experience in sales and marketing, and also a desire to learn and appreciate stormwater management and water quality.
 The BDA must live in the Savannah, Bluffton or Hilton Head area.

-A successful OMIT will have mastered the required skills and be ready for promotion to Operations Manager within 6-12 months.
+A successful AOM will have mastered the required skills and be ready for promotion to Operations Manager within 6-12 months.